kalliope-project/kalliope/docs/brain/brain.md

 ### kalliope_memory

 Kalliope can store in a short term memory a variable from an order or generated from a neuron:

-- output parameters from a neuron
+- output parameters from a neuron.
 - variable parameters captured from an order.

 Stored parameters can then be used in other synapses during a future call.